aswinj18/BikeSharingAssignment/README.md

 # Bike Sharing Assignment
-> To create a Linear Regression Model that explains the demand of the bike sharing, for a bike sharing business BoomBikes.
-The business wants to know 2 things:
+> To create a Linear Regression Model that explains the demand of the bike sharing market
-    > -
-    > - How well those variables describe the bike demands

 ## Table of Contents